Formalizing Stack Safety as a Security Property: Validation through Random Testing

 \subsection{Test Generation}

-To use QuickChick, we developed random test-case generators that produce (1) an initial RISC-V machine state, including the program to be executed; (2) an initial policy state, tagging instructions and the stack regions appropriately for the micro-policy (see \cref{sec:enforcement}) (3) a map from instructions to lists of their operations in the security semantics.
+To use QuickChick, we develop random test-case generators that produce an initial RISC-V machine state tagged appropriately for the micro-policy (see \cref{sec:enforcement}), including a code region containing a low-level program.
+They also produce the meta-information about how instructions in that program map to security-relevant operations, which would normally be provided by the compiler.

-To write such generators we build on the work of Hri\c{t}cu et al. \cite{TestingNI:ICFP, DBLP:journals/jfp/HritcuLSADHPV16}, which introduced {\em generation by execution}, a technique that produces programs that lead to longer executions---and hopefully towards more interesting behaviors as a result.
-We extend their technique with an additional degree of statefulness: when complex calling conventions need to be observed to avoid early failstops, extra care must be taken to ensure that calls are well behaved.
-For example, immediately after a call we need to initialize any stack-allocated variables with an increased probability.
-However, at the same time, we need to allow for the possibility of {\em not} performing such an initialization to allow for potential attack vectors to manifest.
+Our generators build on the work of Hri\c{t}cu et al. \cite{TestingNI:ICFP, DBLP:journals/jfp/HritcuLSADHPV16}, which introduced {\em generation by execution}, a technique that produces programs that lead to longer executions---and hopefully towards more interesting behaviors as a result.
+Each step of generation by execution takes a partially instantiated machine state and attempts to generate an instruction that makes sense locally (e.g., jumps go to a potentially valid code location, loads read from a potentially valid stack location).
+The generator repeats this process for an arbitrary number of steps, or until it reaches a point where the machine cannot step any more.
+Each time it generates a call or return, it places the appropriate policy tags on the relevant instruction(s) and records the operation.

-Moreover, we need to further extend typical hyperproperty testing schemes to handle the nested nature of confidentiality: rather than just generating two variant initial machines and letting them execute to test for noninterference, we generate a new variant {\em every time a call is made} and check confidentiality for the subtrace produced from that variant state until its corresponding return.
-As a result, a ``single'' confidentiality test compactly checks multiple nested calls.
+We extend Hri\c{t}cu et al.'s technique with additional statefulness to avoid early failstops.
+For example, immediately after a call, we increase the probability of generating code that initializes any stack-allocated variables.
+To allow for potential attack vectors to manifest, the generator periodically relaxes those constraints and generates potentially ill-formed code, such as failing to initialize variables, writing outside of the current stack frame, or attempting an ill-formed return sequence,